broadstack/envconfig/README.md

 provided by [Broadstack][broadstack] or [Heroku Addons][heroku_addons].

-envconfig gathers ENV configuration from known add-on providers, exposes them as a consistent configuration interface, and providers initializers to configure your Rails application.
+envconfig gathers ENV configuration from known add-on providers, exposes them as a consistent configuration interface, and configures your Rails application via initializers.

 For example if your ENV contains the follow: